 Treasure cards include permanent and "one-shot" cards.
-Any Treasure card may be played to the table as soon as you get it, or at
+Any Treasure card may be played to the table as soon as you get it, or at any time on your own turn except during

 ITEMS

 Most Treasures are Items.
 Items have a Gold Piece value. ("No Value" is equivalent to zero Gold Pieces, and a "No Value" card is considered an Item.)